 Scientists already recognised KRAS is a common cause of lung adenocarcinoma, because when this gene mutates unexpectedly – in about one third of lung cancer cases – it can lead to the development and spread of cancer cells.
 What they didn’t know was that an enzyme, ADAM17, could directly impact on KRAS and its ability to control proliferation of lung cancer cells.
 The discovery of this relationship has opened a pathway to an effective treatment in KRAS mutant lung cancers.

 Now, research, published in EMBO Molecular Medicine, has shown how a drug targeting ADAM17, and thus indirectly inhibiting the role of KRAS, could provide effective treatment for lung cancer patients.
 The drug supresses the mutant KRAS gene’s ability to spread cancer cells in the lung.
-The drug is being developed at the Weizmann Institute of Science in Israel, while its effectiveness is being tested at Hudson Institute.
+The drug is being developed at the Weizmann Institute of Science in Israel, with support from Kiel University in Germany, while its effectiveness is being tested at Hudson Institute.

 “Lung cancer is often diagnosed at a late stage for which there are little to no effective treatments, and is also associated with poor relative survival rates.
 Our findings pave the way for the development of new drugs that can be used to help target one of the most common lung cancers, lung adenocarcinoma,” Mohamed said.